-The audit procedures for the revenue recognition of property sales by Delpha Construction Co., Ltd. which included (but were not limited to) evaluating the appropriateness of the accounting policy for revenue recognition from property sales; understanding the revenue recognition process of the property transactions during the audit of internal controls and performing tests of control points to confirm their effectiveness; selecting samples to perform test of details of transactions, as well as reviewing significant terms of property sale contracts to identify performance obligations; examining property transfer and handover documentation to confirm the completion of the transfer of ownership, while also verifying transaction terms and matching them with corresponding documents to ascertain the appropriateness of the timing of revenue recognition upon satisfaction of performance obligations through the transfer of control.
+The audit procedures for the revenue recognition of property sales by Delpha Construction Co., Ltd. which included (but were not limited to) evaluating the appropriateness of the accounting policy of revenue recognition from property sales; understanding the revenue recognition process of the property transactions during the audit of internal controls and performing tests of control to confirm their effectiveness; selecting samples to perform test of details of transactions, as well as reviewing significant terms of property sale contracts to identify performance obligations; examining property transfer and handover documentation to confirm the completion of the transfer of ownership, while also verifying transaction terms and matching them with corresponding documents to ascertain the appropriateness of the transfer of control.